 WeChat Official Account (OA) – This is a verified company or brand page within WeChat.
 It is used as a communication channel just like a Facebook business page.
 You can publish articles, manage customer interactions, customise the page and more.

 WeChat Ads – Display ads in moments and various OA accounts to reach a customised audience.
 Currently, WeChat ads are only visible to the Chinese with a China mobile phone.

 WeChat Vouchers – This is a e-coupon that can be issued, shared, saved and redeemed at an outlet.
 It is usually used as a call to action with discounts and offers.

 Note: A WeChat Service Provider such as PayPlus is able to offer NZ companies these services along with Marketing Minds on strategy and planning.

-A robust approach to reach the Asian market and the Chinese will combine various channels including WeChat.
-There is still a lot of untapped opportunities in this market and it definitely benefits the early bird!
+A robust approach to reach the Asian market and Chinese through social media marketing will combine various digital channels including WeChat.
+There are still a lot of untapped opportunities in this market and it definitely benefits the early bird!